Reviews You Can Rely On

 Difficult to pack into its stuff sack

-From its rugged outer shell to its warm fleece center quilt, Teton Sports Polara 3-in-1 is a stylish interchangeable bag that offers a wide range of customizable warmth.
+From its rugged outer shell to its warm fleece center quilt, the Teton Sports Polara 3-in-1 is a stylish interchangeable bag that offers a wide range of customizable warmth.
 Each piece of the Polara is a separate and unique layer that can be added, removed, or interchanged, allowing it to be multiple bags in one.
-This layering system provides options, allowing campers to customize to their warmth needs in different climates, temperatures, and seasons.
-It packs up much smaller and lighter than many of the sturdier bags in our review.
-It's warm, has lots of features and options, and, importantly, it's reasonably priced.
+This layering system provides options, letting campers customize their warmth needs in different climates, temperatures, and seasons.
+It also packs up much smaller and lighter than many of the sturdier bags in our review.
+The Polara is warm, has lots of features and options, and, importantly, it's reasonably priced.
 Other advantageous features are useful loops, snaps, zippers, pockets, drawstrings, and a detachable fleece liner.
 The Polara is a combination of your favorite on-the-couch movie blanket and a hardcore, cold-weather camping bag.

-The Polara 3-in-1 is made from synthetic materials that we didn't find as cozy or comfortable as the top-of-the-line canvas designs.
-It won't provide the same cushy degree of luxury as many high-dollar bags.
-The Polara's interior liner and fleece blanket are soft and warm, but they're grabby compared to the smooth, flannel interior of some camping sleeping bags.
-However, it's a toasty bag with lots of innovative options, and our recommendation for those interested in the value found in the versatility of three bags in one.
+The synthetic materials the Polara 3-in-1 is built from aren't as cozy or comfortable as the premium canvas designs.
+Compared to high-dollar bags, it won't provide the same cushy degree of luxury.
+We found the interior liner and fleece blanket soft and warm during testing, but they're grabby compared to the smooth, flannel interior of other options.
+If you need more room than the Polara offers, the Big Agnes Echo Park 20 is much more spacious.
+If not, stick with the Polara's versatility of offering three bags in one.

 Read more: Teton Sports Polara 3-in-1 review